Skowhegan Residency (USA)

 While on campus, participants are given individual studio spaces, as well as access to a sculpture studio, a fresco studio, a media lab, a library composed of over 10,000 volumes, over 300-acres of farmland, forests, and lakefront, and a rich community of artists.
 Alumni often report that the intensity of the Skowhegan experience has had a profound effect on their work and their lives.
 In order to allow others entry, no participant is allowed to return for a second summer.
 It is truly a once in a lifetime experience.

-This opportunity is fully funded by the Helpmann Academy, including airfares, and is open to final year visual arts students and graduates from Adelaide College of the Arts (TAFE SA) / Flinders University, and the University of South Australia.
-Detailed information about eligibility will be available when the residency opens for applications.
+This opportunity is fully funded by the Helpmann Academy, including airfares, and is open to final year visual arts students and graduates from Adelaide College of the Arts (TAFE SA / Flinders University), and the University of South Australia.

 Presented in partnership with Skowhegan School of Painting and Sculpture.